What Are Condoms?

 - About 21 out of 100 couples who use female condoms will have an accidental pregnancy.

-For added protection, many couples use condoms along with another method of birth control, like birth control pills or an IUD.
+For added protection, it's wise to use condoms along with another method of birth control, like birth control pills or an IUD.
 For condoms to have their best chance of working, they must be used every time a couple has sex.

 A condom cannot be reused.
 A new condom should be used each time a couple has sex and it must be used from start to finish to protect against pregnancy and STDs.
 Never use oil-based lubricants (such as mineral oil, petroleum jelly, or baby oil) with condoms because they can break down the rubber.
 Condoms also can be damaged by things like fingernails and body piercings.